ietf-wg-srv6ops/ietf-wg-srv6ops.github.io/index.md

 The SRv6OPS Working Group addresses the operational and deployment aspects of Segment Routing over IPv6 (SRv6).
 It serves as a platform for network operators to share practical experiences and tackle real-world challenges.
 Some of it is documented through Internet drafts aimed at publication as informational RFCs.

+## 🏛️ Next Meeting

+The next hybrid SRv6OPS WG session will be at [IETF 123](https://www.ietf.org/meeting/123/) in Madrid.

 ## 📂 Operator Presentations

 | Operator       | Speaker           | 🎥 Video | 📄 Slide |